-Anton Sorkin is Director of Law Student Ministries at Christian Legal Society.
+Anton Sorkin is the director of Law Student Ministries at Christian Legal Society.
 He previously practiced employment law and religious freedom litigation.
-His research and writing are focused on the confluence of law, religion, and public policy – with a number of academic publications in journals that range from the Journal of Law and Religion, Cardozo Journal of Law & Gender, and the Oxford Journal of Law and Religion.
+His research and writing is focused on the confluence of law, religion, and public policy – with a number of academic publications in journals that range from the University of Memphis Law Review, Cardozo Journal of Law & Gender, and the Oxford Journal of Law and Religion.
 Anton has presented his research in various international and domestic forums, including at St. Hugh’s College in Oxford, England; Pepperdine University in Malibu, California; and the University of Ottawa in Ottawa, Canada.

 Anton earned a doctorate (SJD) at Emory University School of Law under the supervision of Professor John Witte.
 He also received an LLM from Emory in law and religion, a JD from Regent University School of Law, and an engineering degree from the University of Texas at San Antonio.